 Here you pick a product on Amazon, go through all the checkouts and finally make the purchase.

 - The transaction must be verified.

 Here your transaction will have to be verified.
-Usually an individual is charge of vetting new data entries on centralized systems, but on Blockchains verification is done by cluster of computers in thousands or even millions.
+Usually an individual is in charge of vetting new data entries on centralized systems, but on Blockchains verification is done by clusters of computers in thousands or even millions.
 They run your transaction through a series of processes checking the amount, time and other details under seconds or at most a few minutes.

 - The transaction must be stored in a block.

 Once the transaction has been verified and all protocols have been observed, its details are then stored in a block with hundreds or thousands of similar transactions like it.

 - The block is assigned a hash.

 When all the transactions in a block have been verified it is then assigned a unique identification code called a hash to distinguish it from all other blocks.
 It is then added to the Blockchain thereby completing the process.

 Stuart Haber and W. Scott Stornetta were the first pioneers in this world of blockchains.
 They had sought out to implement an immutable system of document timestamps by working on a cryptographically secured chain of blocks in 1991.

 In 1992 they incorporated Merkle trees to their design, which allowed several document certificates to be collected at once into a single block, thereby improving its efficiency.